Features and Recommendations

-This topic provides a list of features and recommendations for Bluetooth in Windows 10.
-For power-efficient support for Bluetooth LE beacons and related scenarios, we recommend that OEMs use Bluetooth components capable of Hardware Offload and able to support the Microsoft-defined Host Controller Interface (HCI) extension.
+This is a list of features and recommendations for Bluetooth in Windows 10.
+For power-efficient support for Bluetooth LE beacons and related scenarios, Microsoft recommends Bluetooth components capable of Hardware Offload and able to support the Microsoft-defined Host Controller Interface (HCI) extension.

 Additional features that were added after Windows 10, version 1507 are marked with their corresponding release number.

 |QD ID||Name||Product type||Date|